Heinzcommander/cpp-cheatsheet/README.md

 struct T {                    // Equivalent to: class T { public: virtual void i();           // May be overridden at run time by derived class virtual void g()=0; };      // Must be overridden (pure virtual)
+                              // --> Abstract class has at least one pure virtual method
+                              // --> Abstract class can't be instantiate, they can only be derived

 class U: public T {           // Derived class U inherits all members of base T
   public: